1930s: The British Mandate over Palestine

 3. Al-Husayni to Hitler, 20 Jan.
 1941.
 The following year the Mufti congratulated the 'Führer' for his victories in North Africa, speaking on behalf of the entire Arab world: 'Das arabische Volk wird daher an Ihrer Seite gegen den gemeinsamen Feind bis [zum] endgültigen Sieg weiterka¨mpfen [The Arab people will continue to fight by his side against the common enemy until the final victory]."
 CZA L35/59-4.
 Berlin, 4 July 1942.
 The position of Amin al-Husayni is particularly problematic considering that he wrote in his private diary the intentions outlined by Hitler during a meeting that they held on 21 November 1941: 'The objectives of my fight', Hitler explained, 'are clear.
 Primarily, I am fighting the Jews without respite […] I am resolved to find a solution for the Jewish problem, progressing step by step without cessation.'
 JMA - Box 7005 - Mishpacha Husayni ('Husayni Family').

-George Rendel was a two-decade veteran of His Majesty’s Diplomatic Service.
-In 1937 he and his wife journeyed through Palestine and into Saudi Arabia where he was paricularly impressed by Ibn Saud who showed Rendel and his wife great courtesy.
-An devout ROman Catholic anti-semite Rendel was persuaded: Britain’s future lay with the king and with the Arab and Islamic civilization he embodied.
+George Rendel was a two-decade veteran of His Majesty's Diplomatic Service.
+In 1937 he and his wife journeyed through Palestine and into Saudi Arabia where he was particularly impressed by Ibn Saud who showed Rendel and his wife great courtesy.
+A devout Roman Catholic anti-semite, Rendel believed that Britain's future lay with the king and with the Arab and Islamic civilization he embodied.
 Its endorsement of Zionism had been a profound blunder.65